Emmy nominated Director/Producer/DP

 He has lensed concerts for Alicia Keys, Norah Jones, Mariah Carey, Harry Connick, Jr., Florence and the Machine, and the Jonas Brothers.
 Corporate/commercial clients include Pfizer, Pepsi, Taco Bell, Reeses, Christian Dior, Paul Mitchell, Sears, Bank of America, Philips Norelco, Sony, Kimberly-Clark, Nestle, Mastercard and Hersheys.

 Before embarking on a career in TV, López worked for 7 years in the policy circles of Washington, DC.
 He worked as a congressional aide to Representative Nancy Pelosi (D-CA), Executive Director of the Congressional Hispanic Caucus, and a political appointee in the Clinton Administration.
 He holds a BA in history and economics from the University of Michigan, an MA in American history from Stanford University and an MFA in film at Columbia University.
-López was later an adjunct professor at Columbia.
+He is currently a Distinguished Lecturer and head of production workshops at the Feirstein Graduate School of Cinema at Brooklyn College.

 He is represented by Creative Artists Agency.